netz98/n98-magerun/readme.rst

 Compatibility
 -------------
-The tools are currently only tested with PHP 5.3.10 within Ubuntu 12.04 Linux.
+The tools are currently only tested with PHP 5.3.10 within Ubuntu 12.04 Linux and on Mac OS X.
 If you are a Windows user you can help us with a quick test.

 The tools should work with Magento 2 development branch.